louisvillemetro-innovation/Dockless-Open-Data/README.md

 Note how the points here are more spread out than with the step 2 binning alone.
 See this [online code sample](http://jsfiddle.net/7891b51f/) and article about [Disk Point Picking](http://mathworld.wolfram.com/DiskPointPicking.html) for more details.

-### 4) End Result
+### 5) End Result

 In the end we have a grid of points, and the person looking at the data cannot trace a location back to its original location.
-Also, there is no way to tell if a point has been both fuzzed and binned, or just binned.
+Also, there is no way to tell if a point has been both fuzzed and binned, or only binned.

 ![Final](https://raw.githubusercontent.com/louisvillemetro-innovation/dockless-open-data/images/images/k-bin-raw-downtown.jpg)